 Shorting penny stocks is a very popular trading strategy with small cap stocks.
 It allows you the ability to make money as the price of a stock falls.
 This is why there’s so much volatility with low floaters at the open.
 It’s the battle between the longs and shorts creating a tug of war.
-The bulls push price up and the bears wait on the other end to short the reversals back down to support levels.
+The bulls push price up and the bears wait on the other end to short the reversals back down to support levels then cover their positions.
 It’s important to have a good shorting broker like SpeedTrader, Interactive Brokers, or Centerpoint to get you shares to borrow.
-Watch our video on shorting penny stocks.

 What Does Shorting Penny Stocks Mean?